ieeevr/2022/contribute/index.md

     and authors are required to secure and report their approval by the relevant ethics committee.
 An approval by any ethical review board, if required by your affiliation, needs to be indicated via the submission system.
 </p>
 <p>
     <b>Conference Presentation.</b> All accepted papers must be orally presented at the conference.
-We are actively monitoring the COVID-19 situation to determine if the in-person IEEE VR experiences will be safe
+We are actively monitoring the COVID-19 situation to determine if the in-person IEEE VR experience will be safe
     as well as feasible due to international travel rules.
-We expect that travel restrictions willwould enable all authors to join us at the conference.
-In case that the sanitary situation does not allow it, we will support authors to present their work remotely.
+We expect that travel restrictions will enable all authors to join us at the conference.
+In the case that the sanitary situation does not allow it, we will support authors to present their work remotely.
 There is also the possibility for authors of relevant previously published TVCG papers (accepted within the last year) to present their work at IEEE VR
     2022.
 Interested authors should contact the program chairs for more details.
 </p>